SmartPracticeschool/SBSPS-Challenge-2700-Twitter-Sentiment-Analysis-Extraction-for-COVID-19/README.md

 ## Dockerfile & Requirements.txt

 The github repo is provided with a dockerfile and requirements.txt file to recreate the app deployed in the project.
 The dockerfile creates a virtual environment with required python version and packages for web app deployment.
-The required Python version is 3.6.X.
+The required Python version must be above 3.6.X.
 All the dependencies required for the code in the repo can be installed using requirements.txt.

     pip install -q -r requirements.txt

+## Website Development

 The Development of the website is divided into 4 phases:

 1) Public Sentiment Analysis